thepeacockproject/peacockprojectorg/docs/intel.md

     - Note: Peacock may be temporarily unavailable after a game update, as it takes a few hours for the Peacock Patcher to be updated as well.
 3. If there is a new Peacock update, go to the `#downloads` channel in the Peacock Discord to download the latest build.
 4. Extract (unzip) files.
 Running the files from within the zipped folder will not work.
-5. **Assuming you have used Peacock during the previous game update**, follow the instructions below to keep your loadouts and in-game savefiles (your loadouts will all default back to ICA19/coins/fiberwire, and your in-game save files will be lost otherwise).
+5. **Assuming you have used Peacock during the previous game update**, follow the instructions below to keep your loadouts and in-game savefiles (Otherwise, your loadouts will all default back to ICA19/coins/fiberwire, you will need to unlock Colorado / Dubai / Dartmoor exits again, and your in-game save files will be lost).

     - Copy your old userdata and contractSessions folders (ex: `...Peacock-vx.x.x\Peacock-vx.x.x\userdata`) and (ex: `...Peacock-vx.x.x\Peacock-vx.x.x\contractSessions`) from your previous Peacock build, and paste it into your new Peacock build's main folder (`...Peacock-vy.y.y\Peacock-vy.y.y`), where `x.x.x` stands for the old Peacock version, and `y.y.y` stands for the new Peacock version.
 Replace any existing files in the new Peacock build's folder, if necessary.